-This National Parks Trip To Mammoth Cave In Kentucky Has The Outdoor Adventure You Want With No Camping Required
+This National Parks Trip Has The Outdoor Adventure You Want With No Camping Required

 I'm the type of New Yorker who will begrudgingly take a seat on a park bench, only to completely run away from it the second I see a squirrel scurrying too close.
 I'm not usually planning my weekends around camping adventures or slating in National Parks trips in between meetings at work.
 No, I love the concrete jungle; I don't need trees and lush greenery to feel relaxed.
 Give me a blanket, a cement rooftop, the city skyline, and I'm in outdoor heaven.
 When I do want to take a break from NYC life, it's to go across the pond to London (I know, I know, it's basically just a European New York), or relaxing in the picture-perfect temperatures in California.
 Like I said, I'm not really an outdoors kind of girl.